CIP 510904 (EMC)

 - Access the Application Process page to find information on Processes, Disqualifying Events and Release forms for Health Care students

-- A Criminal Background Check is required for all EMS students.
-In the event the student background check reveals any disqualifying factors a student will be dismissed for the EMT program.
+- A Criminal Background Check and Drug Screen is required for all EMS students.
+In the event the student background check reveals any disqualifying factors or tests positive for a prohibited substance a student will be dismissed for the EMT program.
 View disqualifying events information.
-Please note: Criminal background checks require a fee and the applicant's social security number.
+Please note: Criminal background checks and drug screens require a fee.

 - All courses required for this program must be completed with a "C" or better.